 - A grade of U will not earn credit and will not affect a student’s GPA, though it will be used in Satisfactory Academic Progress calculations at the end of the term

-- Students will have the option of switching to this S/U grading basis until June 8th, which is after the Spring 2020 semester has ended and most grades have been submitted.
-We suggest that students consult with their academic advisor(s) and/or instructor(s) before making this change, as it cannot be reversed.
+- We suggest that students consult with their academic advisor(s) and/or instructor(s) before making this change, as it cannot be reversed.

-To perform a request for a grading basis change to Satisfactory/Unsatisfactory for a Spring 2020 class, follow these steps:
+To perform a request for a grading basis change to Satisfactory/Unsatisfactory for a Summer 2020 class after the Drop/Schedule Revision deadline, follow these steps:

 1. Log into your MyPack Portal

 4. From the left-hand navigation menu, select ‘COVID-19 Schedule Revision’